rummyfairplaydesk.com Latest Edition

 • Quick Reference: Pure vs. Impure Sequences

+Understanding this distinction is the difference between a winning hand and a maximum point penalty.
 Feature Pure Sequence Impure Sequence : : : Joker Allowed?
-No Yes Requirement Mandatory for valid declaration Optional (used for point reduction) Difficulty Harder to form Easier to form Risk Low (once formed) High (if n…
+No Yes Difficulty Harder to form Easier to form Winning Nece…

 • How to Form an Impure Sequence: Step-by-Step